 This year we have invited interested students to get involved by becoming Green Campus Student Coordinators.
 This part-time role allows students an opportunity to volunteer to work on and co-ordinate student initiatives in the following 5 key areas:

 - Sustainable Commuting

-To express an interest in becoming a Green Campus Student Coordinator or to find out more, please contact email@example.com.
+To find out how to volunteer with the Green Campus Student Coordinator’s on their projects or to find out more, please contact firstname.lastname@example.org.

 UCD Green Campus - Student Led Project Proposals

 Students interested in progressing a project through the UCD Green Campus initiative are invited to submit their proposals.
 Projects will be assessed by the Chairperson of the Green Campus Committee, Professor Michael Monaghan, in conjunction with UCD Estate Services.
 Support and funding will be allocated to those projects that best align with the objectives of the Green Campus Programme as set out by An Taisce, as well as with the University’s plans, objectives and strategies.